-Planning a party?
 As the host, you're responsible for your guests.
 Here's a quick guide to help you keep it safer at small, in-person gatherings.

 As host, it’s your responsibility to know and follow New Jersey law (pdf), which prohibits the purchasing, serving, and consumption of alcohol by and to people under 21.
 If you are not in New Jersey, take time to know and follow the laws where you are.

 On-campus get-togethers require following the Universities expectations.
 Hosting on-campus requires you to know and follow University alcohol policy, in addition to state laws.

 A responsible, caring host of a gathering, even a small one, will: